Email tracking and bounce management

 This guide mainly serves during warm-up process but is fully applicable even after the warm-up process, in case you run into email deliverability issues.
 At any point, you can take these steps to better understand your issue and what are the next steps to mitigate it.

-To solve email bounces, please ask your Customer Success Manager, Business Consultant or Partner Manager for access to “Plug & Play Warm-up Use Case” that consists of standardized reports to gain more insight into the bounces issue.
+To solve email bounces, ask your Customer Success Manager, Business Consultant, or Partner Manager for access to the “Plug & Play Warm-up Use Case”.
+It consists of standardized reports with insights into bounce issues.

 Delivery rate